close

 Words: 883|Pages: 2|5 min read

 Many days, my father did not make it home for dinner.
-The phone would ring around five o’clock when my mom would typically be preparing our dinner, stop to answer the phone to hear he couldn’t make it in time for dinner.
-On these nights, she let my sister and I watch whatever we wanted on television.
+The phone would ring around five o’clock when my mom would typically be preparing our dinner, and she would stop to answer the phone to hear he couldn’t make it in time for dinner.
+On these nights, she let my sister and me watch whatever we wanted on television.
 Often we watched cartoons.
 If it was later in the evening, we watched Doraemon.

 After my dad moved to America for a job promotion, dinner became strange.
-During this period we ate a lot of pizzas and Chinese.
+During this period, we ate a lot of pizzas and Chinese.
 We did not talk much during dinner.
-My dad would come home during vacations and holidays and dinner became lively and home-cooked again, though pleasant conversation were forced.
-We did not watch television during our meals anymore, because we needed to “focus on each other.”
+My dad would come home during vacations and holidays, and dinner became lively and home-cooked again, though pleasant conversations were forced.
+We did not watch television during our meals anymore because we needed to “focus on each other.”
 My father went to America several times a year for extended periods of work.
 He came home, left, stayed, and sometimes he ate with us and sometimes he didn’t.
 I also started ignoring all of his attempts at conversation as my studies became all-consuming.

 I wish I could say that we excitedly and intellectually shared and discussed our lives.
 I wish I could say that we stayed longer, enjoying each other’s company long after our meals were gone and desserts came, but I cannot.
-That would be the perfect acceptable picture to paint, but what actually happens is this: we eat together often.
+That would be the perfectly acceptable picture to paint, but what actually happens is this: we eat together often.
 Not every night, but most.
-I pour the milk still chocolate flavored one and set the table for three, while my mom finishes putting together the meal.
+I still pour the milk—chocolate-flavored—and set the table for three, while my mom finishes putting together the meal.
 Usually, she cooks.
-She now makes soup, or salads very often.
+She now makes soup or salads very often.
 We take our seats, which are always the same.
 Mine is considered to be the worst because it is the place that does not face the television.
 When she remembers, my mother says a prayer before we eat.
 Gradually, I became used to my mom’s prayer, and after “Amen” we eat.
-Sometimes we talk to each other, but usually we turn on the TV― we have a big-screen one now.
+Sometimes we talk to each other, but usually we turn on the TV—we have a big-screen one now.
 We watch the news.
 When the meal is gone or we are too full to eat more, my mom pulls a deck of cards from a kitchen drawer.
-She spreads them on the table, which is covered by red and white checkered tablecloth she made them a few years ago, and amidst of my sister and me, we each draw one.
+She spreads them on the table, which is covered by a red and white checkered tablecloth she made a few years ago, and amidst my sister and me, we each draw one.

 Get a custom paper now from our expert writers.